KeveenD/Phyton-KevinDzaky/README.md

 # Batu Gunting Kertas
 Rock, Paper, Scissors in Bahasa.
-My first simple phyton project from what I learned from YouTube.
+My first simple python project from what I learned from YouTube.